FILE: <bc-72.htm> [Several minutes may be required to download this section] GENERAL INDEX [Navigate to MAIN MENU ]

 mortality decreases with increasing density, and (3) density independence

-mortality).
-Density dependence may further be defined as direct density dependence, where the
+Density dependence may further be defined as direct density dependence, where

-factor is related to the density of the generation in which it acts, or delayed density dependence, where
+the factor is related to the density of the generation in which it acts, or delayed

-generations of the same population (over time), or both.
-A key
+or between successive generations of the same population (over time), or

-factor is the mortality factor more closely related to, or
+is the mortality factor more closely related to, or responsible for,

-responsible for, change in total generational mortality among several
+change in total generational mortality among several generations in the

-several life tables primarily deals with whether or not the natural enemies
+of several life tables primarily deals with whether or not the natural

-function as regulating factors.
-Such regulation usually is reflected in
+enemies function as regulating factors.
+Such regulation usually is reflected

-hypotheses as density dependent mortality, and consequently life tables are
+in hypotheses as density dependent mortality, and consequently life tables

 acts in a demonstrably regulating, or density dependent, manner.
 Several